-SPC - 2017 Oral Communications
+SPC 2017 - Oral Communications

-This course is designed to develop the student's ability to communicate effectively.
-Emphasis is placed upon the basic elements of communication in order to strengthen the student's interpersonal and professional speaking skills.
+This course is designed to develop students' ability to communicate effectively.
+Emphasis is placed upon the basic elements of communication in order to strengthen students' interpersonal and professional speaking skills.
 Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 0
+Lecture Hours: 40.
+Lab Hours: 0.